Generalized Kullback-Leibler Divergence Loss: Method

-\minisection{Sample-wise Prediction Bias} As shown in Eq.~\eqref{eq_dkl}, $\varphi(x_{m}, x_{n})=\sqrt{\mathbf{w}_{m}}$ in $\mathbf{w}$MSE component is conditioned on the prediction score of $x_{m}$.
-However, sample-wise predictions can be subject to significant variance.
-Incorrect prediction of hard examples or outliers will mislead the optimization and result in unstable training.
-Our study in Sections~\ref{sec:case_study} and ~\ref{sec:ablation} indicates that the choice of $\varphi(x_{m}, x_{n})$ significantly affects adversarial robustness.
+\minisection{Sample-wise Prediction Bias} As shown in Eq.~\eqref{eq_dkl}, the weighting function in the $\mathbf{w}$MSE component is defined as $\varphi(x_{m}, x_{n})=\sqrt{\mathbf{w}_{m}}$, which depends on the prediction score of the sample $x_{m}$.
+However, sample-wise predictions can exhibit large variance.
+In particular, incorrect predictions on hard examples or outliers can introduce misleading weights, resulting in unstable optimization.
+Our studies in Sections~\ref{sec:case_study} and~\ref{sec:ablation} further show that the choice of $\varphi(x_{m}, x_{n})$ has a significant impact on adversarial robustness.